roldanalex/roldanpack/README.md

 ## Installation

-You can install the development version of roldanpack like so:
+You can install the development version of roldanpack like this:

 ``` r
 # Install the package from Github